We believe sharing information helps to make our community stronger.

 ALICE, an acronym for which stands for Asset Limited, Income Constrained, Employed, represents the growing number of individuals and families who are working but are unable to afford the basic necessities of housing, food, child care, health care and transportation.
 You see ALICE every day – hard workers who keep the Brazos Valley economy running.
 You can find ALICE working behind cash registers, serving in restaurants and retail stores, and caring for the young and elderly.
 ALICE individuals are our friends, family and people you rely on every day.
 Yet they aren’t always sure that they can put food on their own tables or gas in their cars.
 For more information about the ALICE Report, click here.

-An annual report detailing 2-1-1 Texas call demographics and pressing needs in the Brazos Valley.
+A quarterly report detailing 2-1-1 Texas call demographics and pressing needs in the Brazos Valley broken down by county.
+Select a county below to view the 1st and 2nd Quarters’ data.

 If you have questions regarding these reports, contact Peggi Goss at email@example.com or 979-696-4483 x.
 113.